Toxic Substances

 • The characteristics of the exposed organism Certain substances may be very toxic to one organism and not to another, and there may be organisms individually sensitized to a substance (as in the case of allergies).
 For example, insecticides are lethal substances for insects, but not for humans (although they can cause allergic reactions).

-You may be interested: Solubility
+You may be interested: Phosphorus Cycle

 On the other hand, the effects of a toxic substance on an organism depend on its exposure to it, understood as: